NyAntsaR/backendbook-store/README.md

 ## Project

-**Tirelire** is a book store online where user can browse and buy books.
+The application is a **book store** online where user can browse and buy books.

 ## ScreenShots